 Property Law and Tree Damage

-After storms and when homeowners are doing “spring cleaning” around their yards, Extension agents are routinely asked about whose responsibility it is to maintain a tree along a property line.
+After storms, Extension agents are routinely asked about whose responsibility it is to maintain a tree along a property line.
 This becomes particularly important in a situation where a property owner’s tree or branch falls and causes damage to their neighbor’s home or possessions.

 To clarify this often contentious issue, reference to legal experts is necessary.
 In a series of publications called “The Handbook of Florida Fence and Property Law,” two attorneys and a University of Florida law student explain several statutes that give us direction.
 The section on “Trees and Landowner Responsibility” goes into further detail and cites case-law, but for ease of reading it is summarized below.